build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 By reading the logs, you can see that Karpenter:

-* Noticed there were 10 pending pods, and decided that can fit all nodes in only one node
+* Noticed there were 10 pending pods, and decided that can fit all nodes in only one node.
-* Is considering the kubelet and kube-proxy `Daemonsets` (2 additional pods), and it’s aggregating all resources need for 12 pods now.
+* Is considering the kubelet and kube-proxy `Daemonsets` (2 additional pods), and it’s aggregating all resources need for 12 pods.
 Moreover, Karpenter noticed that 100 instance types match these requirements.
-* Launched an `m5.2xlarge` Spot instance in `eu-west-1b` as this was the pool with more spare capacity with lowest price.
+* Launched an `m5.2xlarge` Spot Instance in `eu-west-1b` as this was the pool with more spare capacity with lowest price.

-## Step 5: Spread Pods within multiple AZs
+## Step 5: Spread Pods Within Multiple AZs

 Karpenter launched only one node for all pending pods.
 However, putting all eggs in the same basket is not recommended as if you lose that node, you’ll need to wait for Karpenter to provision a replacement node (which can be fast, but still, you’ll have an impact).
 To avoid these, and make the workload more highly-available, let’s spread the pods within multiple AZs.
 To do so, let’s configure a [Topology Spread Constraint](https://karpenter.sh/docs/concepts/scheduling/#topology-spread) within the `Deployment`.
 To do so, add the following snippet within the `Deployment` spec block (after the `nodeSelector` block) you deployed in the previous step: